-- This Plan establishes the land use designation entitled, "Prestige Areas Centres & Avenue Seven Corridor".
-Lands designated Prestige Areas Centres & Avenue Seven Corridor are identified on Schedule "C". - Prestige Areas Centres & Avenue Seven Corridor shall generally be developed in a manner that supports the planned transit facilities and a prestige urban environment. - A wide range and mix of land uses shall be permitted including office, business, retail, residential, institutional and civic uses.
-These uses may be in stand-alone buildings or as part of mixed use complexes. - 4.
-The outside storage of goods or materials shall not be permitted. - Automobile gas bar and service station sites shall be limited to no more than one (1) automobile gas bar/service station per arterial road intersection. - 6.
+- 3. The outside storage of goods or materials shall not be permitted. - 4.
+Automobile gas bar and service stations shall be limited to no more than one (1) automobile gas bar/service station per arterial road intersection.

 Existing land uses throughout the Highway 7 Study Area are expected to continue to exist in the short to mid-term.
-Therefore, existing uses approved under previously approved amendments shall be deemed to comply with the Plan.
-A list of existing site-specific amendments and a map showing their location is included in Appendix "1". - 7.
-Net developable lands For the purposes of calculating Floor Space Index (FSI), net developable lands shall not include major distributor roads, City streets, valleys, woodlots, parks, open spaces (including stormwater management ponds), hydro easements, existing development, parks or schools. - 8.
+Therefore, existing uses authorized under previously approved Official Plan amendments are deemed to comply with the Plan.
+A list of sitespecific amendments and a map showing their locations is included in Appendix 1.

+- Net developable lands For the purposes of calculating Floor Space Index (FSI), net developable lands shall not include major distributor roads, City streets, valleys, woodlots, parks, open spaces (including stormwater management ponds), hydro easements, existing development, parks or schools. - 7.
 The implementing zoning by-law shall establish the full range and mix of permitted land uses and the applicable development standards.
-However, the following shall apply: - a) Policies for the Concord GO Centre: - the area of the Centre shall be defined based on a 400 metre distance from the planned GO transit station; - ii) the overall density target within the Centre shall be a Floor Space Index of 3.5, based on the net developable land area as defined in this Amendment; - the minimum density required for qualification for any development incentive program relating to an individual development shall be a Floor Space Index of 2.5, based on the net developable land area as defined in this Amendment; - iv) the maximum height of any building shall be 10 storeys or 32.0 metres, whichever is less; and,

-- there shall be an appropriate height transition between development within the Centre to adjacent, sensitive land use designations.
-For sites that abut a low density residential designation, the maximum height of development within 30 metres of such designation shall be 4 storeys, or 12.8 metres, whichever is less. - b) Policies for Interstitial Lands On the Avenue Seven Corridor: - i) Between the series of designated centres on Highway 7, lands generally are designated "Prestige Areas Centres & Avenue Seven Corridor".
+The following additional policies of this Amendment shall apply to the areas identified as Centres: - a) Policies for the Concord GO Centre: - The area of the Centre shall be defined based generally on a 400 metre distance from the intersection of the CN line and Highway 7; - The overall density target within the Centre shall be a minimum Floor Space Index of 3.5, based on the net developable land area as defined in this Amendment; - iii) The minimum density required for qualification for any development incentive program relating to an individual development shall be a Floor Space Index of 2.5, based on the net developable land area as defined in this Amendment; - iv) The maximum height for any building within the Centre shall be established through the Tertiary Plan, and may exceed 10 storeys or 32 metres subject to development compatibility with adjacent uses; - There shall be an appropriate height transition between development within the Centre and adjacent sensitive land use designations.
+For sites that abut a low density residential designation, the maximum height of development within 30 metres of such designation shall be 4 storeys, or 12.8 metres, whichever is less; and - vi) Drive through uses within the Centre shall be prohibited. - b) Policies for the Seven/427 Centre: